enofex/taikai/docs/USERGUIDE.md

     .check();
 ```

-- **Repositories Configuration**: Ensure that repository classes end with "Repository" or match a specific regex pattern and are annotated with `@Repository` and not depend on classes annotated with `@Service`.
+- **Repositories Configuration**: Ensure that repository classes end with `Repository` or match a specific regex pattern and are annotated with `@Repository` and not depend on classes annotated with `@Service`.

 ```java
 Taikai.builder()